spacecataz/conddev/README.md

 # conddev
 Big updates to the conductance portion of the Ridley Serial model.

+Different source folders contain code related to different updates:
-All code is found the `src` directory.
+Base code is found the `src` directory.
 Simply softlink these files to an SWMF install and continue development.

+Code for adding conductance as a new file is found in `srcFileIn`.